Flyers trade Voracek to Blue Jackets on busy Day 2 of draft

 Makar was a point-a-game player last season, his second in the NHL, and the 22-year-old has 94 points in his first 101 regular-season games.
 He's set to make $8 million next season, $9 million in the second year, then $11 million, $10.6 million, $8.7 million and $6.7 million as part of a contract that takes into account the expected rise of the salary cap.

+“We wanted something that would work and be realistic, as well,” Makar said.
+“I know this is a team that has the potential to win and win now, and obviously you don't want to kind of get in the way of any of that.”

-While the second round was going on, Edmonton completed a $4.4 million, two-year deal with 39-year-old goaltender Mike Smith, and the New York Rangers completed a buyout of defenseman Tony DeAngelo.
+While the second round was going on, the New York Rangers completed a buyout of defenseman Tony DeAngelo and Edmonton completed a $4.4 million, two-year deal with 39-year-old goaltender Mike Smith.

+"We have some unfinished business to do," Smith said.
+"I really want to do everything I can to help this team win a Stanley Cup in Edmonton.”

 AP Sports Writer Dan Gelston and AP Hockey Writer John Wawrow contributed.